Greek Honey Cake is a light, flavor-packed dessert that skips all the fuss. Make this simple, sweet, and citrusy cake to feed a crowd!

 - Get ready.
 Preheat the oven to 350°F. Grease a 9 x 13-inch baking pan with oil and dust with all purpose flour (shake the pan a little to get an even coating of flour).

 - Make the cake batter.
-Place the eggs, yogurt, sugar, ground almonds, orange and lemon zest, AP and semolina flour, baking powder, and olive oil in a large mixing bowl.
+Place the eggs, yogurt, sugar, ground almonds, orange and lemon zest, all purpose flour, semolina flour, baking powder, and olive oil in a large mixing bowl.
 Mix with a wooden spoon or a whisk to combine.
 Pour the batter into the prepared baking pan and spread evenly with a spatula.

 - Bake and cool.
 Bake on the center rack until the cake is golden and a toothpick inserted into the center comes out clean, 25 to 30 minutes.
 Remove from the oven and let the cake completely cool in the pan.